 - Urinalysis (UA) test: This test determines the content of urine to help diagnose infections (e.g., of the kidney, bladder) and disease.
 It includes examination of color, pH level, red and white blood cells, bacteria and chemical analysis of blood, proteins, glucose and other substances.

 Microbiology is the study of disease-causing microorganisms that are too small to be seen with the naked eye.
 Microorganisms can include bacteria, fungi, parasites, and viruses.
 Microbiology tests help to isolate and identify infectious agents in the blood, stool, urine, sputum (mucous from the lungs), cerebrospinal fluid, and other body fluids.
 The Laboratory typically sends microbiology tests to a reference lab, where the infectious agents are tested and the results are sent back via an automated computer system.

-Point of Care technology
+Point of Care services